New Station for McAdam

 With windows as laid out in engineer Barber’s plans, the train dispatchers room having a beautiful large bow window, making a bright, pleasant room.
 The ornamental is not neglected in the building and the rear is made nearly as attractive as the front.

 A veranda will surround the entire structure and on one end is to be a grass plot with platform and awning next.
-The east end will be given up to platform space, but will also have a large awning in the centre.
+The east end will be given up to platform space, but will also have a large awning in the center.

 It is the intention to go rapidly ahead with the work and those who visit McAdam Junction in a few months hence and have any experience of former visits will be agreeably surprised with the accommodation.